 |Family Nurse Practitioner Integration Practicum||3.0 credit hours|

-Master of Science in Nursing, Family Nurse Practitioner, MSN FNP program links:
+Family Nurse Practitioner, MSN FNP program links:

 The Design program at Keiser University was filled with real world learning and hands on instruction… Based on the portfolio I created while a student at Keiser University, I landed a job in Graphic Design for a major online retailer immediately after graduation.